meriworks/PowerShell/readme.md

 ## Changelog

 ### 7.0.0 - 2020-08-16
-* Removed support for sandcastle links in favour for docfx links in markdown files.
+* Removed support for sandcastle links in favour for docfx links in markdown files. #5
+* Add html for heading links #4

 ### 6.5.0 - 2019-09-24
 * Added support for heading id:s #3